james-stevens/powerdns-webui/README.md

 I've tested this talking to a 95% idle PowerDNS server over an 18ms latency link and the response time for loading a zone with 1000 records (500 names, 2 records per name) is virtually instant.

+# Security #

+There are deliberatly *no* security options in this JavaScript App, e.g. who can edit/delete zones/names etc.

+When you have a JavaScript/RestAPI application the place to put the security is in the serverside RestAPI.
+Any security put into the Javascript can usually be trivially circumvented and is therefore of no value.

+There are options to block certain METHODs in different web servers.
+For exmaple, by blocking all METHODs except GET, you can stop a user from being able to do updates.
+For more information, please ask Google.